TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 2.0.3 =
+= Version 2.0.4 =

-TablePress 2.0.3 fixes a few bugs and brings some nice enhancements.
+TablePress 2.0.4 fixes a few bugs and brings some nice enhancements.
 For more information on changes and new features in TablePress 2.x, please see below.

+* The “Table” button for users that don’t use the WordPress block editor is back!
+* Issues that some users had with saving changes on the “Edit” screen are fixed.
+* No errors should be thrown anymore when required PHP extensions are missing on a server when importing files.
+* Visual glitches in the Horizontal Scrolling, caused by themes adding conflicting CSS, are reduced.
+* The “Automatic Filtering” feature now allows retrieving the filter term from a URL parameter.
+(TablePress Pro and Max only.)
+* A backwards compatibility improvement was added to the “Individual Column Filtering” feature.
+(TablePress Pro and Max only.)
+* The “Server-side Processing” feature now uses much shorter request URL which improves performance and prevents possible server errors.
+(TablePress Max only.)
+* Some internal documentation and build tools were updated.

+TablePress 2.0.3 contains these changes:

 * The “Edit” screen now has context menu entries and supports Ctrl/Cmd + Alt/option + Shift + ↑/↓/←/→ keyboard shortcuts for moving the currently selected rows to the top or bottom, or the currently selected columns to the left or right edge.
 * On the “Edit” screen, it's now easier to drag and drop rows and columns with the mouse, as the clickable regions are now bigger.